Tuplanolla/adom-tas/README.md

 ## Schedule

-This project is in active development and the first version was finished by 2012-07-01, the first working binaries were built 2012-07-02 and the rest should be done by 2012-09-01 (or 2012-09-02 to be consistent).
+This project is in passive development and the first version was finished by 2012-07-01, the first working binaries were built 2012-07-02 and the pre-relase version was built 2012-09-02.

 ## Motivation